romainmartinez/motion/readme.md

   - **RotoTrans**: roto-translation matrix

-- Specialized functionalities include meca processing routine commonly used in biomechanics: filters, normalization, onset detection, outliers detection, derivative, etc.
+- Specialized functionalities including processing routine commonly used in biomechanics: filters, normalization, onset detection, outliers detection, derivative, etc.

 - Each functionality can be chained.
 In addition to making it easier to write and read code, it allows you to add and remove analysis steps easily (such as Lego blocks).